MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

 # Create a copilot with Copilot Studio

-In this exercise, you’ll use Copilot Studio to create a simple copilot that can answer questions based on topics that you define, and use generative AI to generate answers based on information in a web site.
+In this exercise, you’ll use Copilot Studio to create a simple copilot that can answer employee questions about expense policies in a fictional corporation.

 This exercise will take approximately 60 minutes to complete.